plexswap/Plexswap-Docs/products/crop-silos/other-silos/README.md

 9\.
 The Confirm button will change to "Confirming", then once the transaction is successful, you’ll see your staked amount change and the button will change again.

 10\.
-You should now be able to see details on your Gaya Pool.
+You should now be able to see details on your Crop Silo.
 Auto WAYA will show a countdown until the unstaking fee ends.
 The other pools will show a **Collect** button to claim your staking rewards into your wallet.

 ![](<../../../.gitbook/assets/image (59) (1).png>)

 ### **Adding and removing WAYA from a pool**

-You can easily add more WAYA to a Gaya Pool, or move some WAYA to a more profitable pool.
+You can easily add more WAYA to a Crop Silo, or move some WAYA to a more profitable pool.
 Here’s how you can move your staked WAYA.

 1\.
 Click the **-** to take some WAYA out of a pool, or the **+** to add more to the pool.

 ![](<../../../.gitbook/assets/image (26).png>)

-Please note that unstaking from the Auto WAYA pool has a fee of 0.1% if you unstake within 72 hours.
+Please note that unstaking from the Auto WAYA Silo has a fee of 0.1% if you unstake within 72 hours.

 2\.
 A window will open.
 If you clicked the **+**, choose the amount you would like to add to the pool.
 If you clicked the **-**, choose the amount to take out of the pool.